Juniper Journal

 What's the difference between an alcohol belly and a hormonal belly?

-- Menopause: Significant changes in hormone levels during menopause lead to weight gain especially in the belly region because of lowered production levels of oestrogen.
+• Menopause: Significant changes in hormone levels during menopause lead to weight gain, especially in the belly region, because of lowered production levels of estrogen.

 What's a holistic way to approach alcohol belly weight loss?